Lab 7 - Performance Profiling

 We could integrate the first two of these with the

 printf-style of debugging advocated earlier in

 gprof is a tool for analyzing a program's

-In essence, it is a tool for automatically adding a stopwatch to
+a tool for (conceptually, at least) automatically adding a

 gprof is a three-step process:

-Compile the program
+Compile the program with the

-Run the program
+Run the program:

-gprof program, which interprets the information in
+gprofon the program, which interprets the information in

-gmon.outand prints a human-readable summary.
+gmon.outand prints a human-readable summary:

-gprof program | less" to view it all!)
+By default, this produces a lot of output!
 For each function, it shows the percentage of time spent in that function and how that time is broken down into the functions it calls.
-(Note: It includes all the functions included in system libraries, too.)
-Various command-line options are available to limit what you see.
+If you link the program with the

 man gprof, or